Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

 \begin{restatable*}{theorem}{stratocho} $M$ has the homotopy type of $W^*$ with cells of dimension $\geq n$ attached. \end{restatable*}

-In \cref{storsion} we study the torsion properties of the twisted Alexander modules of both $M$ and $W^*$, using the space $V_\delta$ and the nice fibration structure we know by \cref{tocho} to do so.
-The main result in this section is \cref{torsion}.
+In \cref{storsion} we study the torsion properties of the twisted Alexander modules of both $M$ and $W^*$, using the space $V$ and the fibration structure we know by \cref{tocho} to do so.
+The main result in this section is \cref{torsion}, which is the hyperplane arrangement extension of \cite[Theorem 4.1, Corollary 4.4]{maxtommy}.
+Note that \cite[Theorem 4.1, Corollary 4.4]{maxtommy} applies to Alexander modules of complements of hypersurfaces in general position at infinity, and hyperplane arrangements are not necessarily in general position at infinity.

 \begin{restatable*}{theorem}{torsion} The twisted Alexander modules $\Ht{i}{M}$ are torsion $\Ft$-modules for every $0\leq i\leq n-1$, they are trivial modules for $i> n$, and $\Ht{n}{M}$ is a free $\Ft$-module of rank $(-1)^n\cdot\dim_\F(\V)\cdot\chi(M)$ \end{restatable*}